exnext/colorex/README.md

 let colorpicker = new colorex(config);
 ```

 Below is example DOM of component and extend colorex class in CSS.
-Class colorex is necesaty on main element, but you can added new classes with overrite style values.
-If you don't set this,
+Class of colorex is necesaty on main element, but you can added new classes with overrited styles values.
+If you don't set it, your component may does not look well.
-your control may visible bad.

 ```html
 <div class="colorex">